 1. 59 Rivoli- The Art Squat Of Paris

-Image from the wikipedia
+Image from the Wikipedia

-Sticking out as a rather idiosyncratic place in the busy street, this place is an art gallery which holds (almost) the status of a museum.
+Sticking out as a rather idiosyncratic place in the busy street, this place is an art gallery that holds (almost) the status of a museum.
 You can go inside and see the works of some of the city’s most celebrated artists and discover some new ones, too.
 It is not just a home for the visual arts but also a cultural center with weekly fests, live music concerts and more.
 59 Rue de Rivoli, 75001 Paris is open daily from 1 pm to 8 pm, except on Mondays.
-Entrance is free.
+The entrance is free.

 2. The Streets of Montmartre

 Anyone who knows about the art and history of Paris knows about the significant value this place has proposed.
 From the mid-19th century, this has been the hub of artists and the free-thinkers in and around the city.
 Maybe it was the beauty of the hill and the Sacre Coeur or the fact that it was located on the cheaper outskirts of than the city of Paris.
 You can see everything from the religious art to the rebellions in the graffitis in these streets.
 From the Moulin Rogue to the bohemian movement, everything that is regarded as an art shift in Paris has been rooted here.
 It is perfectly packaged for an art lover and a traveler, too.
 Also, the view from atop is to die for.